pascallaliberte/sharpen.page/_i18n/en/_posts/2019-02-01-interview-and-timeline-diagram.md

 It helps to know more about the elements of the back story, so in an upcoming article, we'll go deeper into the parts of the timeline diagram.

 Stay sharp!

+_P.S.
+Curious how an interview plays out?
+It's roughly a 50-minute conversation, and if you've got a recent buyer of your product who's up for it, or if you yourself have purchased something recently and want to be interviewed, [send me an email](mailto:pascal@pascallaliberte.me) and we'll setup the call._